CoderXYZ7/documents/READMEnetwars.md

 # Interface
 The interface will be divided in tree pages, a login page, a game selection page and a game page.
-The login page is a simple page where one can register (simply inserting a username and password that will be added to the datab
+The login page is a simple page where one can register (simply inserting a username and password that will be added to the database trough the backend) or login with his credentials.
+The game selection page is a page where the player can create a new match, defining simply a name for the match (and optionally a password), than
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNzcyNDAxOCwtMTgwOTcyOTY3NF19
+eyJoaXN0b3J5IjpbMzU1MzgxMjkyLC0xODA5NzI5Njc0XX0=
 -->